letsdrink/ouzo/docs/documentation/tests.rst

 Mocking
 ~~~~~~~

-Ouzo provides a mockito like mocking library that allows you to write tests in BDD or AAA (arrange act assert) fashion.
+Ouzo provides a Mockito like mocking library that allows you to write tests in BDD (given when then) or AAA (arrange act assert) fashion.

 You can stub method calls:

 ::

-    $mock = Mock::mock();
+    $mock = Mock::create();
     Mock::when($mock)->method(1)->thenReturn('result');

     $result = $mock->method(1);